aws-samples/aws-database-acceleration-toolkit/examples/aurora-monitoring/README.md

-# Enabling Aurora PostgresSQL Database Cluster Monitoring in an existing VPC
+# Enabling Aurora PostgreSQL Database Cluster Monitoring in an existing VPC

 This example is to enable cluster monitoring for the existing Aurora PosgreSQL Database Cluster

-- Creates a new Aurora PostgresSQL cluster - One writer and one reader database instance
+- Creates a new Aurora PostgreSQL cluster - One writer and one reader database instance

 ## How to Deploy